Paulus Arajuuri: Lech Poznań

 In accordance with an agreement reached in August 2013, Arajuuri joined Polish Ekstraklasa club Lech Poznań in January 2014 on a three-year contract.
 Arajuuri made his debut for Lech Poznań on 5 April 2014 in the home match against Jagiellonia Białystok.
 He made five appearances at the second half of the 2013–14 season, four of them in the starting line-up.
 Lech finished second in the Ekstraklasa behind Legia Warsaw who took the championship.
 Lech made it to the qualifiers for the next season's UEFA Europa League.

 Arajuuri steadily made his way to become a permanent player in the starting line-up of Lech Poznań during the rest of 2014.
 He scored his first goal in the Ekstraklasa on 14 February 2015 in the 1–1 away draw against Pogoń Szczecin.
 During the 2014–15 season, Arajuuri made a total of 25 appearances, of which 24 were in the starting line-up.
 He scored three goals.
-Lech won the Ekstraklasa and the Polish SuperCup, and the team made it to the UEFA Champions League qualifiers the following season.
+Lech won the Ekstraklasa and the Polish Super Cup, and the team made it to the UEFA Champions League qualifiers the following season.
 Arajuuri also appeared in the Polish Cup final, which Lech however lost to Legia Warsaw.

 Lech and Arajuuri's 2015–16 season began with European qualification.
 After being knocked out of the UEFA Champions League qualifiers, the team qualified for the Europa League group stage.
 Arajuuri made his debut in the Europa League on 17 September 2015 in the home match against Belenenses.
 However, the team finished third in the group behind FC Basel and Fiorentina.
 Arajuuri continued to appear as a key player of the team and played a total of 28 league matches, of which 27 were in the starting line-up.
 In addition, Arajuuri made three Europa League appearances.
 That season, Lech finished seventh in the Ekstraklasa.

 During the autumn season 2016–17, Arajuuri made 12 appearances for the Lech Poznań first team, in which he scored two goals.
 Lech were in fifth place of the Ekstraklasa at the end of the autumn season.